leonw774/my_simple_lang/README.md

 ### Expression connector

 The expression connector is `;`.
-It connects two expression and evaluates to the later one.
+It connects two expressions into one and evaluates to the later one.

 ### stdout writer